Power to the People - The Renewable Energy Programme

 Campaign to End Crimes Against Future Generations

 As a result of WFC workshops and symposia attended by high-ranking lawyers and judges from the International Court of Justice based in The Hague, our appeal for the consideration of Crimes Against Future Generations as criminal acts has become increasingly recognised.
-The Campaign to End Crimes against Future Generations was launched and the WFC has supported the movement to have ‘Ecocide’ established as the fifth Crime Against Peace.
+The Campaign to End Crimes against Future Generations was launched and the WFC continues to support the movement to have ‘Ecocide’ established as the fifth Crime Against Peace.

 Nuclear Abolition Forum